 This includes being aware of getting your paperwork in order, researching the airline’s ESA or pet policy, finding a portable kennel for the trip, learning how to calm your dog, and so much more.
 Basically, today we’ll show you how to fly with a dog without causing you and your pet too much stress.

-Without an ESA Letter Fido’s Trip will Be Pricey and Lonely: How Certapet Helps People Get Their ESA Letter!
+How Certapet Helps People Get Their ESA Letter Consultation

-CertaPet makes the process of getting an ESA letter very simple.
+CertaPet makes the process of getting an ESA letter consultation very simple.
 All you need to do is take a free online 5-min pre-screening.
-If your answers show that you may be eligible for an ESA, we will connect you with a licensed mental health professional (LMHP in your state.
-You could have your ESA letter in as little as 48 hrs!
+If your answers show that you may be eligible for an ESA, we can connect you with a licensed mental health professional LMHP who practices in your area.

 The 2 Laws That Protect ESAs!